How Much Is Too Much Hair Loss? Here's When to See a Trichologist

 Signs You're Losing Too Much Hair

-On average, people lose roughly 20 percent of their hair—sometimes even more—before they even notice it's thinning.
-Below we've outlined some of the obvious visible signs of excess hair loss, as well as some more subtle observances you can make to catch hair loss before it gets this far.
+On average, people lose roughly 20 percent of their hair—sometimes even more—before they notice it's thinning.
+We've outlined the obvious visible signs of excess hair loss, as well as more subtle observations you can make to catch hair loss before it gets this far.

 When to See an Expert About Your Hair Loss